2shady4u/godot-sqlite/README.md

 Path to the database, should be set before opening the database with .open_db().
 If no database with this name exists, a new one at the supplied path will be created.
 Both *res://* and *user://* keywords can be used to define the path.

+- **error_message** (String, default='')

+Contains the zErrMsg returned by the SQLite query in human-readable form.
+An empty string corresponds with the case in which the query executed succesfully.

 - **verbose_mode** (Boolean, default=false)

-Setting verbose_mode on True results in an information dump in the Godot console that is handy for debugging your ( possibly faulty) SQLite queries.
+Setting verbose_mode on True results in an information dump in the Godot console that is handy for debugging your (possibly faulty) SQLite queries.

 - **query_result** (Array, default=[])